Probate Q&A Series

 • Transfer assets to beneficiaries or back to the North Carolina estate.

-Without ancillary appointment, third parties—banks, title companies or county registrars—will not recognize your authority.
-You cannot clear title, distribute funds or pay debts secured by that property.
+Without ancillary appointment, third parties—banks, title companies or county registrars—may not recognize your authority.
+You may be unable to clear title, distribute funds or pay debts secured by that property.

 2. Key Points to Remember

-• Ancillary letters give you legal authority in the other state.
-Without them, you cannot sell or transfer title.
+• Ancillary letters can give you legal authority in the other state when required there.
+Without them, you may be unable to sell or transfer title.

 • Local probate courts follow their own rules.
 You must comply with both North Carolina law and the other state’s requirements.

-• Filing ancillary probate prevents delays, extra fees and title disputes for your beneficiaries.
+• Filing ancillary probate when required can help prevent delays, extra fees and title disputes for your beneficiaries.

 • Consult a probate attorney who understands cross-jurisdictional administration to guide you through the process.